 Sauté just until the liquid starts to ooze out of the zucchini noodles.
 Place them in a strainer and press as much liquid out of them as you can.

 You could cook it down for 30 minutes or so, but I think it’s faster to strain it.
 I use an industrial size coffee filter inside a cheap colander.
 This is the first thing I do when I start to make this recipe so it will be thick by the time I get ready to assemble the casserole.

 How to assemble Scooter’s Spaghetti with Zucchini Noodles:

 Let’s talk about the French-fried onion rings that go on top:

 Between the cream cheese layer and the onion rings, they are what make this recipe memorable.
-There are only 3 carbs in 2 tablespoons of the onion rings so I use them.
-Without them, this dish just isn’t the same.
+There are only three carbs in 2 tablespoons of the onion rings, so I use them.
+Without them, this dish isn’t the same.

-However, if you are needing a gluten-free entree, you could easily substitute pan-fried shallots for the onion rings.
+However, if you need a gluten-free entree, you can easily substitute pan-fried shallots for the onion rings.
 (See picture below).
 You will need at least 4-5 shallots for this recipe.
-I tried doing the same thing with regular onions, but they wouldn’t get crispy like the shallots did.
+I tried doing the same thing with regular onions, but they wouldn’t get crispy as the shallots did.

 Gluten-Free, Grain-Free, Added-Sugar-Free but Super-Flavorful Scooter’s Spaghetti

 My favorite marinara for this spaghetti is the Victoria White Linen brand which I buy at Costco or get from Amazon.
 It claims only 6 grams of carbs for a 1/2 cup serving, and sugar is not found on the ingredient list.
 The label also claims no water has been added–a good thing whenever you are cooking with lots of vegetables.

 - 24-26 ounce jar marinara (I like Victoria's for low-carb)